D04: The Role of a Lietime

 GOOD_E: Do the Right Thing?

-[old Holowood score distorts into noise.
+[Old Holowood score distorts into noise.
 When the noise settles back into music it is a different tune, but simple and soothing, like a baby's mobile.]

 MONICA KASSU: Victory is within our grasp!
 I haven't felt hope like this since the last of the Behbeh refugees narrowly escaped an enormous Armedian Destroyer, almost exactly 100 years ago. [sneezes] It was on that day I became Queen of the Behbehs, and I swore I would make the Monarchy pay for what they did to our people! [shakes her rattle]

 We all contribute different things to the Council.
-General Trink - you bring military genius, of course.
+General Trink—you bring military genius, of course.
 Arcuri brings his expertise in taxation and economics.
 And Joey brings the lovable charm and comic relief only a dimwitted failed actor can provide.

 And although I am the oldest member of the Rebel Council, I like to think I bring a childlike innocence to the dynamic between us.
-That is why I decorated our rebel hideout with mobiles and white noise machines, and have instituted mandatory books and naps every two and a half hours whether the rebels need them or not.
+That is why I decorated our rebel hideout with mobiles and white noise machines, [giggles] and have instituted mandatory books and naps every two and a half hours whether the rebels need them or not.

 Rocket Money helps me keep track of subscriptions I didn't even remember I had, like formula, which I haven't eaten in decades, and a monthly Montessori toy box!
 Those wooden toys don't make me smart; they just make me angry!

-Now I can get REAL TIME ALERTS for large purchases, upcoming bills, refunds and low balances.
-And since I’m a Behbeh and don’t understand money, they really come in handy!
+Now I can get real-time alerts for large purchases, upcoming bills, refunds and low balances.
+And since I'm a Behbeh and don't understand money, they really come in handy!

 Let Rocket Money help you reach your financial goals faster.
-Join at RocketMoney dot com slash ZYXX.
-That’s RocketMoney.com/ZYXX.
-RocketMoney dot com slash Z-Y-X-X.
+Join us at Rocket Money dot com slash Zyxx.
+That's RocketMoney.com/ZYXX.
+Rocket Money dot com slash Z-Y-X-X.

 [the royal nursery door opens]